JupiterOne/secops-automation-examples/README.md

   WHERE: see [`graph-vuls-findings`][11] repo

   WHAT: a tool for ingesting the output of the `vuls` scan reports into JupiterOne graph for reporting and visualization.

+- **Map DNS records to their targets via Shodan data**

+  WHERE: see [`nslookup-shodan`][13] repo

+  WHAT: An automation script to enrich the domain records mapping in a JupiterOne graph.
+  Identifies domain records that do not already point to a known internal asset, discovers the asset via Shodan, and maps the record to the target host.

 ## Prerequisites and dependencies